Birch Hill, Central Hawke's Bay

 Rates and Extras

-Birch Hill has a standard minimum booking period of two nights.
-The minimum booking period for long weekends such as Easter, Labour Weekend, Anniversary Weekend and Queens Birthday Weekend etc is 3 nights.
+Birch Hill has a standard minimum booking period of two nights, however they do allow single nights during the week outside the peak holiday period of 20 December to 31 January.
+The minimum booking period for long weekends such as Labour Weekend, Anniversary Weekend etc is 3 nights.
+The minimum booking period for Easter is 4 nights.

 The standard nightly rate for summer is $240 for up to two people.